webishdev/stopnik/website/docs/introduction/config.md

 | `rolesClaim`              | Name for the claim used to provide roles                | No       |

 For `clientSecret` and `salt` see, [Command line - Password](../advanced/cmd.md#password)

+If no `clientSecret` is provided, the client is handled as public client, otherwise it will become a confidential client.

 #### Claims